…..BY BILLY SUTER……

 Singing with a group of girls at Nelson Mandela’s 80th birthday (on stage with Very Famous People).
 Working as a cruise ship musician in the late ’90s (at an extremely tender age, obviously).
 Playing the title role in Evita in East London in 2012.

-YOU MARRIED, THEN IN 2010 MOVED TO EAST LONDON, WHERE YOU NOW TEACH SINGING AND KEEP GOATS, I BELIEVE.
-PLEASE CONFIRM AND ELABORATE.
+YOU MARRIED, THEN IN 2010 MOVED TO EAST LONDON, WHERE YOU NOW TEACH SINGING AND KEEP GOATS.

-I teach a few students basic singing on a Thursday afternoon, but my main revenue streams are working for a Durban company, a branding service provider called Success On Hold; working as an MC at the casino in East London, and working as a bingo caller (yes, it’s a real job – who knew?).
+I teach a few students basic singing, but my main revenue streams are working for a Durban company, a branding service provider called Success On Hold; working as an MC at the casino in East London, and working as a bingo caller (yes, it’s a real job – who knew?).
 I also gig around town at private and corporate events, perform for a Port Elizabeth-based production company called Centrestage, and run my own fresh produce business which focuses on cheese and yogurt (made from dairy milk, weekly, to order, by hand).

 I have a few chickens and a very handsome rooster, five sheep, one billy goat and 30 does.
 Some are being milked and others will be milked when they’re old enough.